 What is Pre-service Internship?

 Pre-service Internship is a one-year experience at the end of our educational program where students are placed in professional development schools with veteran educators for maximum experiential learning.
 Pre-service Internship is non-paid.
 Students must apply the long semester prior to each expected internship semester.
-Application deadlines are March 1 for fall internship and October 1 for spring internship.
-Applications are available at the Internship informational meetings typically scheduled at the start of each long semester.
-See the advising bulletin board (near Bayou 1231) for dates, times, and locations.
+Visit the Internship Application Process webpage for more information.